 Even photometric systems with low f1׀ figures can exhibit significant errors at extremes of the visible spectrum.
 If the light source being measured has a spectral power distribution that is significantly different from the calibrating light source, especially if it has a narrow band of distribution (such as LED sources), spectral correction should be undertaken.
+For the white light source being measured, although it is strongly recommended, it is not necessary to correct the spectral mismatch error.
+For the coloured light source being measured (such as red, green and blue monochromatic light), the spectral mismatch error must be corrected.